 Common post-surgery complaints include:

-- Pain and tenderness at the implant site
+- Some discomfort and tenderness at the implant site

 - Minor bleeding (Note: excessive bleeding should be treated as an emergency)